RaghavDabra/RaghavDabra/README.md

 I am Raghav

-• Interested in working with real databases, real data science tools, and real-world datasets.

-• I have intermediate knowledge in how AI can be applied & how can we build AI strategies.

-• I know how Pentration Testing works & Cyber Security analysis

-A Computer Science student looking out for small opportunities that enhance me as an individual and help me acquire a wider range of skills.
+• I have good knowledge on machine learning models

+• I mostly work on cyber security skills and pentesting

 Connect with me